 Hire a Top Visa Lawyer & Begin Your New Life in the United States

-How Can a Visa Lawyer Help Me?
+How Can a Visa Attorney Help Me?

-Generally speaking, an immigrant visa offers permanent residence in the United States and an eventual path to becoming a citizen.
-Conversely, non-immigrant visas are temporary in nature and generally do not offer a path to citizenship.
+Generally speaking, an immigrant visa offers permanent residence in the United States and an eventual path to becoming a United States citizen.
+Conversely, nonimmigrant visas are temporary and generally do not offer a path to citizenship.

-One of the most common paths by which an individual obtains an immigrant visa (often known as “residency”) is through a family relationship.
-In immigration law, spouses of U.S. citizens, unmarried children of U.S. citizens who are under the age of 21, and parents of U.S. citizens who are over the age of 21 are considered “immediate relatives.”
+A family relationship is one of the most common paths by which an individual obtains an immigrant visa (often known as “residency”).
+In immigration law, spouses of U.S. citizens, unmarried children of U.S. citizens under the age of 21, and parents of U.S. citizens who are over the age of 21 are considered “immediate relatives.”

-Immigrant visas are also available for non-immediate relatives of U.S. citizens, as well as for some relatives of residents (also known as “green-card holders”).
+Immigrant visas are also available for non-immediate relatives of U.S. citizens and some relatives of residents (also known as “green-card holders”).
 However, United States immigration law limits the amount of these visas that are available each year.

 Having highly experienced immigration lawyers like Michael G. Murray, P.A. to prepare your application and appear alongside you at your interview will give you the most excellent chance of obtaining a green card, also known as an “adjustment of status.”

-United States Employment Visa Attorney
+United States Employment Visa Immigration Lawyer

-H-1B visas are available to certain types of professionals who work in specialty occupations and who have a United States company that is willing and able to petition for a visa on their behalf.
+H-1B visas are available to certain types of professionals who work in specialty occupations and have a United States company willing and able to petition for a visa on their behalf.
 One of the requirements of an H-1B visa petition is a qualifying job offer for a position in a specialty occupation from such a company.